top of page

 McIntosh transplanted the seedlings closer to his family home.
 The apple trees eventually bore fruit, and the sweet-tart, bicolored apples became a favourite snack of the McIntosh family.

-As eastern as their heritage is, the McIntosh and Spartan apples were the only apples we had easy access to during the 1950’s.
-Those apples came to us in Alberta and Saskatchewan directly from the Okanagan Valley in BC. (see footnote 3)
+In Alberta and Saskatchewan, the McIntosh and Spartan were the only apples we had easy access to during the 1950’s.
+Those apples came to us in directly from the Okanagan Valley in BC. (see footnote 3)

 I was recently surprised when I went in search for real, western Canadian McIntosh apples from the Okanagan Valley.